Alachisoft/NosDB-Samples/data/json/README.md

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a
 > [ZIP file](https://github.com/Alachisoft/NosDB-Samples/archive/master.zip).

-#### Server name option

-Provide the IPv4 address or *server-name* in the variable 'server', of the server on which the *database cluster* exists and *configuration server* is running.

-Empty value will lead it to connect to the server on which the script is running.

-#### StandAlone switch option

-Set the 'standalone' variable to true if you intend to connect to a standalone instance of the database cluster.

-Unspecified switch will lead it to connect to an instance of a sharded database cluster.

-#### Security mode option

-Specify 'username' and 'password' in their variables, if the database cluster is using *NosDB Authentication*

-Upspecified values will lead it to connect to the database cluster relying on *Windows Authentication*

-#### Port value option

-Specify the port value on which the *configuration server* is entertaining requests to the 'port' variable.
-The default value is *9950*.

 #### Database name option